EvaHdez97/Spack-Tutorial-for-dummies/3InstallDependenciesAvailable.md

 ```
 spack install py-numpy
 ```
 Now check if the environment has been updated.
+If everything goes well, we will see the `py-numpy` package within the installed packages section.
 ```
 spack find
 ==> In environment myproject